 Drop the tape holding your mints into the cola and quickly back away.
 Watch the amazing soda pop eruption!

-Try measuring how high the explosion reaches.
+- Have your child guess how high the soda pop will erupt.
+Then measure to see how close they are.
 Mark distances with sidewalk chalk or tape on an outdoor wall and place your bottle against the wall to see how high it goes.

-Determine whether temperature affects the results.
-Try it with a cold bottle of soda and a warm bottle.
+- Determine whether temperature affects the results.
+Try the the soda pop experiment with a cold bottle of soda and a warm bottle.
+Does one react better than the other?

-Experiment to find out which type of soda pop has the biggest reaction.
+- Experiment to find out which type of soda pop has the biggest reaction with Mentos.
 Try cola, diet cola, orange, and a clear soda pop.

-Experiment with the Mentos candies used.
+- Experiment with the candies used.
 Do you get a bigger reaction if you use more Mentos?
-What if you use a different flavor of Mentos?
+What if you use a different flavor?

 Other kids science experiments you may like: